 Evan Baehr loves people and ideas... and works to bring them together at the intersection of technology, public policy, and venture capital.
 He is currently launching a technology company in Austin, TX, with his HBS classmate Will Davis.
 Most recently he worked for Facebook helping to build out the Facebook Platform.
 In an earlier life he worked with PayPal founder Peter Thiel to build a civic engagement social media company.
 Baehr graduated cum laude from Princeton University, and later graduated summa cum laude from Yale Divinity School.
 He serves on the board of the Heritage Foundation’s New York Committee, the Manhattan Institute’s Adam Smith Society, and the New Canaan Society.

-Captain James Baehr is a Marine Corps judge advocate.
-He was previously an attorney with Skadden, Arps, Slate, Meagher & Flom in Washington and New York.
-Jim also served as a U.S. Department of Justice law clerk.
-He received his J.D. and a Masters in History from the University of Virginia.
-Jim graduated with honors in History and Government in 2005, and was a Rockefeller Center Presidential Scholar.
-He was vice president of the Student Assembly and volunteered with the Tucker Foundation and Habitat for Humanity.
-Jim spent one term in Washington studying Government, and another at Oxford studying C.S.
-Lewis and co-authoring the book Narnia Beckons.
+He received his J.D. and a Masters in History from the University of Virginia, where he served as the president of the Federalist Society.
+He graduated from Dartmouth College with honors in History and Government in 2005, and was a Rockefeller Center Presidential Scholar.
+He was a vice president of the Student Assembly and volunteered with the Tucker Foundation and Habitat for Humanity.
+He spent one term in Washington interning for the Office of Faith Based and Community Initiatives in the White House, and another at Oxford studying C.S.
+Lewis.

 Duncan Sahner works at Abdiel Capital, a value investment partnership in Manhattan.
 He graduated from Princeton University with a degree in History.
 He was assistant director of the Witherspoon Institute and later a special assistant to investor Peter Thiel.
 He serves several organizations as a trustee, among them the Dietrich von Hildebrand Legacy Project and Tumaini Tanzania, a nonprofit he co-founded to provide scholarships and educational opportunities to students in East Africa.
 He is an active Princeton alumnus, currently co-chairing his class’s annual reunion.

-David Trulio is Business Development Director of Federal/Civil Programs for Raytheon.
-Before joining Raytheon Mr. Trulio was a Special Assistant to the President and the Executive Secretary of the Homeland Security Council (HSC).
-Previously, Mr. Trulio held the position of Deputy Executive Secretary at HSC, and before joining the White House staff in 2005, he served in the Office of the Secretary of Defense.
-During the 2004 Presidential campaign, Mr. Trulio was a member of the President’s policy team at campaign headquarters.
-Earlier, Mr. Trulio practiced law in LA at O’Melvey & Myers.
-Mr. Trulio earned an MBA from Harvard Business School; a JD from Columbia University School of Law, where he was an editor of the Columbia Law Review and received a certificate from the Parker School of Foreign and Comparative Law; and an AB cum laude from Princeton University.
+Previously, Dave was a Special Assistant to the President and the Executive Secretary of the Homeland Security Council at the White House.
+Dave also served in the Office of the Secretary of Defense, and on the policy team of the 2004 Bush-Cheney campaign.
+Earlier, Dave practiced law in Los Angeles at O’Melvey & Myers LLP.
+He earned an MBA from Harvard Business School; a JD from Columbia University School of Law, where he was an editor of the Columbia Law Review and received a certificate from the Parker School of Foreign and Comparative Law; and an AB cum laude from Princeton University.
+Dave is a Term Member of the Council on Foreign Relations.

-Brian works at Limestone Capital Advisors, an Austin based private equity fund, where he is responsible for developing and managing trans-Pacific client relationships, deal flow and execution.
-He is also a founding partner of The Mita Institute & Technology Accelerator (M.I.T.A), a trans-national technology incubator, venture seed fund, and think-tank based in Punta Mita, Mexico.
+Brian is a partner at CBTX Capital, an investment firm focused on the Texas energy services space.
+He was previously a vice president at Limestone Capital Advisors, an investment advisory group and private equity fund, where he was responsible for developing and managing client relationships, deal flow and negotiations in the United States and Asia.
+He is also a founding partner of The Mita Institute & Technology Accelerator (M.I.T.A), a trans-national venture capital seed fund focused on entrepreneurship in Latin America.

-Brian previously led the national financing efforts for Pawlenty for President and John McCain 2008 where he was responsible for devising and executing strategies that raised over $500M and grew national networks to more than 1.3M members.
-He received a Bachelor of Arts in Government and his Juris Doctorate from the University of Texas at Austin, where he served as the student body president and was later appointed by Governor Rick Perry to the University of Texas System Board of Regents.
+Brian previously served as a senior advisor to Governor Tim Pawlenty and Senator John McCain, leading their national financing operations and raising over $500M.
+He received a Bachelor of Arts in Government and his Juris Doctorate from the University of Texas at Austin where he was elected student body president and appointed by Governor Rick Perry to the University of Texas System Board of Regents.

-Brian was recently appointed by both Lt Governor Dewhurst and Speaker Straus to serve as a trustee for the Texas Pre-paid Higher-ed Tuition Funds, overseeing $1.6billion under management, he also serves on the boards of Whistlestop.com, the MITA Tech Talks, the Texas Conservative Roundtable, Teneo, and the Texas Cowboys Alumni Association.
-Additionally, Brian was selected as a 2012 young leader for the American Council on Germany, is a Next Generation Fellow with the Strauss Center for Global Security and Law, and serves as an adviser to Strategic Renaissance 21, a non-profit research and assessment group working on a comprehensive, long-term national strategy with China’s senior policy makers.
-He previously served on the board of PlayOff PAC, which Sports Illustrated credits for catalyzing the NCAA’s move to a football playoff system.
+Brian serves as a trustee for the $2.4B Texas Pre-paid Higher-ed Tuition Funds.
+He is a young leader for the American Council on Germany, a Next Generation Fellow with the Strauss Center for Global Security and Law, and an adviser to Strategic Renaissance 21, a non-profit research and assessment group working on a comprehensive, long-term national strategy with China’s most senior policy makers.

 A Texan from birth, Sarah is the deputy communications director at the Republican National Committee.
 Sarah took her bachelor's degree from Northwestern University and completed her thesis on the Americanization of British campaign communication at the London School of Economics.
 While at Harvard Law School, Sarah was President of the Harvard Federalist Society and staffed the Harvard Journal of Law & Public Policy.
 She then worked at Romney for President, Inc., the National Republican Senatorial Committee, the Office of Legal Policy at the Department of Justice, Cooper & Kirk LLP, and Wiley Rein LLP.
 Sarah served as a law clerk to Chief Judge Edith Jones of the United States Court of Appeals for the Fifth Circuit.
 More recently, Sarah was the political director for Texans for Ted Cruz and was the national election day operations advisor for the Romney campaign.